Prof. Nicolás Pasquet

 University of Music Franz Liszt Weimar, Germany

-Professor Nicolás Pasquet was born in Montevideo/Uruguay.
-There, he studied Violin and Conducting at the State Music Academy.
-Later, he completed his studies at the Music Academy in Stuttgart and Nürnberg, Germany.
+Professor Nicolás Pasquet was born in Montevideo, Uruguay where he studied Violin and Conducting at the State Music Academy.
+Later he completed his studies at the Music Academy in Stuttgart and Nürnberg, Germany.

-In 1993, he became Chief Conductor at the Symphony Orchestra of Pécs, in Hungary.
-With this Orchestra, he led concert tours to Germany and Switzerland, accompanying the regular concert series in Pécs and Budapest.
-With the Pécs Symphony, Pasquet also recorded for the label Marco Polo the complete series of the Symphonic Works by the Hungarian composer Lászlo Lajtha (total 7 CDs).
-In 1998, honouring Mr. Pasquet’s support, promotion and performing of Hungarian music, he was awarded the Béla Bartók/Ditta Pásztory Prize and the Lászlo-Lajtha Prize.
-Both were awarded in Budapest.
+In 1993 he became Chief Conductor at the Symphony Orchestra of Pécs, Hungary with which he led concert tours in Germany and Switzerland, along with the regular concert series in Pécs and Budapest.
+Pécs Symphony under the baton of Pasquet also recorded the complete series of the Symphonic Works by the Hungarian composer Lászlo Lajtha for the label Marco Polo (total of 7 CDs).
+In 1998, honouring Mr. Pasquet’s support, promotion, and performing of Hungarian music, he was awarded the Béla Bartók/Ditta Pásztory Prize and the Lászlo-Lajtha Prize in Budapest.

-In the following, Nicolás Pasquet was Chief Conductor at the Coburg State Theater Orchestra, where he was responsible for the concert series.
+Nicolás Pasquet was also Chief Conductor at the Coburg State Theater Orchestra, where he was responsible for the concert series.
 Since then, he has had a close relationship with this Bavarian Orchestra.

-Mr. Pasquet has recorded (and continues so) a large discography for the labels Marco Polo, Naxos and Beyer, having been his last production the recording of the integrale of Pierre Rode’s works for violin and orchestra, with the violinist Friedemann Eichhorn and mainly with the Jena Philharmonic Orchestra.
+Mr. Pasquet has recorded (and continues so) a large discography for the labels Marco Polo, Naxos, and Beyer.
+His last production was the recording of Pierre Rode’s complete works for violin and orchestra with the violinist Friedemann Eichhorn and mainly the Jena Philharmonic Orchestra.

-In 1994 Nicolás Pasquet was appointed Professor for Conducting at the University of Music FRANZ LISZT in Weimar, Germany.
-Here, he coaches an international conducting course and is Chief Conductor of the symphonic orchestra.
-He also has led master courses in Spain, Austria, Brazil, Great Britain and Czech Republic and is a member in several national and international competition jurys.
-He has been Dean of the Faculty 1.
+In 1994 Nicolás Pasquet was appointed Professor in Conducting at the University of Music FRANZ LISZT in Weimar, Germany where he coaches an international conducting course and serves as Chief Conductor of the symphonic orchestra.
+He also has led master courses in Spain, Austria, Brazil, Great Britain, and Czech Republic.
+He is a member of several national and international competition juries.

-Prof. Pasquet also develops an intense work with youth and student orchestras, as the Baden-Württemberg, Bavarian and Hessen State Youth Orchestras, the Chamber Orchestra Belvedere in Weimar (with which he was two times Winner of the 1st Prize at the German Youth Orchestras Competition), and the Interregional Youth Orchestra Baden-Württemberg/Ochsenhausen (IRO), which gathers young musicians from 10 countries every Summer.
+Prof. Pasquet works intensely with youth and student orchestras, such as the Baden-Württemberg, Bavarian Youth Orchestra, and Hessen State Youth Orchestra, Chamber Orchestra Belvedere in Weimar (with which he was two times Winner of the 1st Prize at the German Youth Orchestras Competition), and the Interregional Youth Orchestra Baden-Württemberg/Ochsenhausen (IRO), which gathers young musicians from 10 countries every summer.
 He has conducted the South-East Asian Youth Chamber Orchestra, which gathers young musicians of several countries of the region, having its base of work in the Mahidol University, Salaya/Bangkok (Thailand), and the OJCA, the Central-American and Caribbean Youth Symphony Orchestra.
 Currently, Nicolás Pasquet is Chief Conductor of the Youth Symphony Orchestra of the state of Hesse, Germany (LJSO Hessen).